-Under federal, state, and international laws, once organizations become aware of a breach, they have a certain amount of time to report it to the relevant supervisory authority.
+Under almost all relevant federal, state, and international laws, organizations must report a data breach to their supervisory authority once they are aware of it.
 Sitting on an incident without reporting it puts organizations at risk of legal and other ramifications.

-Under the HIPAA (Health Insurance Portability and Accountability Act), for example, covered entities have 60 days to inform federal authorities and affected individuals when 500 or more individuals are involved.
+But in the majority of cases, legislation in the U.S. remains lax.
+For example, the HIPAA (Health Insurance Portability and Accountability Act) states that covered entities have 60 days to inform federal authorities of data breaches in which 500 or more individuals are involved.

-The GLBA (Gramm–Leach–Bliley Act) is vague in its timeframe enforcement, mandating that organizations notify customers of a security breach “as soon as possible.”
+The GLBA (Gramm–Leach–Bliley Act) is even looser, stating that organizations must notify customers of a security breach “as soon as possible.”

 When to notify affected individuals

-However, there’s a key difference between notifying regulators and affected individuals.
-Whereas you always want to notify regulators as soon as possible to let them know you’re aware of the incident and have taken steps to mitigate the problem, such a prompt response to customers might be counterproductive.
+You should always notify regulators as soon as possible to let them know you’re aware of the incident and have taken steps to mitigate the problem, but such a prompt response to customers might be counterproductive.

 That’s because new details may well come to light as you continue to investigate.
-Perhaps the incident was less or more extensive than you initially thought, or perhaps you’ve learned that the breach wasn’t caused by what you initially thought it was.
+Perhaps the incident was less or more extensive than you estimated, or you learned that the cause of the breach was not what you initially thought.

 Learn about your requirements